michelp/pgsodium/README.md

 external storage and disabling logging while injecting the keys into local variables with [`SET LOCAL`](https://www.postgresql.org/docs/current/sql-set.html).
-If the images or database are hacked or stolen, the keys will not be available to the attacker.
+If the images of database are hacked or stolen, the keys will not be available to the attacker.

 To disable logging of the key injections, `SET LOCAL` is also used to